 We know you learn best when you can roll up your sleeves and dive in.
-That's why we offer hands-on opportunities that give you the freedom to explore your passion through real-world experiments.
-At Cal Lutheran, you'll push the limits of the classroom and experiment with different approaches to learning.
+That's why we offer hands-on opportunities that give you the freedom to explore your passion through real-world work and prepare for a fulfilling career.

 Choosing the right major starts with a simple question: What are you passionate about?Find a Major

 If you're ready for an academic challenge worthy of your ambition, look no further.Learn more

 Our professors are invested in your personal and academic success from day one.Meet our Faculty